Planif-fr/slate/source/index.html.md

-coach | Coach creator ID (int or Coach model instance) title | title of the session (string) description | description of the session (string) session | content of the session produced by timyMce (html string)
+coach | Coach creator ID (int or Coach model instance) title | title of the session (string) description | description of the session (string) tags | list of tags choose by the creator (Array of string) session | content of the session produced by timyMce (html string)